Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 6.2 Undertaking an Education, Health and Care Needs Assessment

 Requests for Education Health and Care Needs Assessments are considered by the Slough SEND / EHCP panel.
-A Consultant Social Worker Manager attends the panel to provide information about the child held by Slough Children First.
+A social care representative attends the panel to provide information about the child held by Slough Children First.
 When an Education, Health and Care Needs Assessment is being carried out:

 • The Slough Borough Council's SEND team notifies Slough Children First Front Door;